 (2) Maximum values of horizontal displacements may be specified by the relevant authorities or, where not specified, agreed for a specific project by relevant parties.

-NOTE Suggested values of maximum permitted horizontal displacements are given in Table A.1.11 unless the National Annex gives different values.
+NOTE Suggested values of maximum permitted horizontal displacements are given in Table A.1.11 (NDP) unless the National Annex gives different values.

 Table A.1.11 (NDP) — Suggested maximum permitted horizontal displacements for non-industrial buildings